GlaikitSheep/zcash/src/rust/README.md

 # librustzcash

-`librustzcash` is an FFI library crate that exposes the Zcash Rust components to the `zcashd` full node.
+`librustzcash` is an FFI library crate that exposes the VoteCoin Rust components to the `votecoind` full node.

-The FFI API does not have any stability guarantees, and will change as required by `zcashd`.
+The FFI API does not have any stability guarantees, and will change as required by `votecoind`.

 ## License